IsThisPasswordField/test-rep/readme.md

 #### My Career

-I am not a very smart developer.
-Would you trust a dev who puts a password in an username field?!
+I am not a very smart developer.<br> Would you trust a dev who puts a password in an username field?!

 #### Student